 Registration: One-time registration is required to create a personal login ID.
 One registration system is used for SciFinder-n, SciFinder, and MethodsNow Analytical section.
 If you used SciFinder at another institution, you must choose a new user name when you register for access at Stanford.

 Product information, training, and news

 SciFinder-n allows scientists to do better research in less time.
 It accelerates research by providing actionable results such as step-by-step synthetic methods and hard to find chemistry in patents, viewing an interactive citation map of citing and cited literature.
 SciFinder-n contains all of the content available in SciFinder and has integrated access to MethodsNow Synthesis, PatentPak, and Retrosynthetic Synthesis.
-Predicted Synthesis will be launched in the near future.
 Multiple tabs in a browser can be open at one time.

 SciFinder is the most comprehensive database for coverage of chemistry & chemical engineering.
 It has the world's largest collection of organic and inorganic substance information.
 SciFinder provides integrated access to CAPlus, CAS Registry, CASREACT, CHEMLIST, and CHEMCATS which are produced by Chemical Abstracts Service, and to MEDLINE which is produced by the U.S. National Library of Medicine.
 Sources covered in SciFinder include 10,000 journals, patents from 63 patent authorities, book chapters, conference proceedings, dissertations, evaluated reference works, technical reports, as well as book reviews and biographical information.
 Only one tab in a browser can be open at one time.